onthebusiness/harelang.org/content/tutorials/libraries.md

 manager (*not recommended*), obtain the module source code (e.g. via git clone) and run `make install` as root from the source directory.
 You can remove it by running `make uninstall` as root.

-### make home-install

-To install a library to your home directory, obtain the module source code (e.g. via git clone) and run `make home-install` as root from the source directory.
-You can remove it by running `make home-uninstall` as root.

 ### Vendoring modules